alex-mccombie/resume_readme/README.md

 > Howsafe - Kiosk OS
 >
-- Howsafe is a WHS consultancy that manages large industrial clients up and down the east coast states.
+- Howsafe is a WHS consultancy that works with industrial clients across Australia.
-- I was brought in to rescue a gateway kiosk project that had been left in an unfinished state after 18 months of development.
+- I was brought in to rescue a gateway kiosk project that had been abandoned by its developer.
-	- I was told it only needed “a bit of a fix” - what they really had was an electron-based stand-alone prototype with no network layer.
+	- I was told it only needed “a bit of a fix” - after 18 months of development, what they really had was an electron-based stand-alone prototype with no network layer.
 - I pulled the prototype apart, and I re-implemented it in node, mongodb and reactjs.
-	- A look-alike prototype of it was available in the first week, which was used by an online team to develop the concept and test the result.
+	- After a week I had a look-alike prototype of the new kiosk available, which was used by the online review team to test the concept and develop the final application.
 - Each kiosk has a 42 inch industrial touchscreen powered by an embedded Intel NUC, running a custom local server.
 	- It acts as a sensor platform that hosts a video camera, a thermal sensor, a blood-alcohol tester, fingerprint reader, a sticker printer and a QR code scanner.
 The software platform combines them all into a multi-factor site access point.
 - Its fun to build physical devices.
 I’d be interested in  doing more work that ties together sensor platforms, robotics and IOT.

 ---

->Telstra | Coder Analyst | 2003-2006
+Telstra | Coder Analyst | 2003-2006
-IIS, perl, SQL, javascript
+- IIS, perl, SQL, javascript
-- Turned a complex national paper-based AWA incentive payroll system into a nationally accessible web resource.
+> - Turned a complex national paper-based AWA incentive payroll system into a nationally accessible web resource.
-- Achieved doubling of job clearance rates for a national workforce of 3300+ technicians.
+> - Achieved doubling of job clearance rates for a national workforce of 3300+ technicians.
-- Proved that incentive wages successfully motivate increased productivity and throughput.
+> - Proved that incentive wages successfully motivate increased productivity and throughput.

 ---